 1.8.2.7 normative reference: Another document that contains provisions which, through reference to it, constitute provisions to the referring document.

-1.8.2.8 supplement: A document which contains material which is supplementary to and associated with the subject matter of one or more Recommendations but which is not essential to their completeness or understanding and implementation.
+1.8.2.8 supplement: An informative (non-normative) document which contains material which is supplementary to and associated with the subject matter of one or more Recommendations but which is not essential to their completeness or understanding and implementation.

 NOTE – Recommendation ITU-T A.13 deals with the subject of supplements to ITU-T Recommendations.